 Core Data and Context

 The UAE Golden Visa program, launched in 2019 and expanded by Cabinet Decision No. 65 of 2022, grants a 10-year renewable residence visa to property investors.
 The current threshold is a property — or combination of properties — with a registered value of at least AED 2 million.
-Off-plan purchases from approved developers qualify, and mortgaged properties can qualify subject to bank arrangements; the old AED 5 million "ready property" tier no longer applies.
+Off-plan purchases from approved developers qualify; whether a mortgaged property qualifies is bank-dependent and channel-variable, so confirm your specific case with GDRFA and the lender rather than assume it.
+The old AED 5 million "ready property" tier no longer applies.
 The property price dwarfs everything else: government fees add well under 1% on top.

 | Cost item | Amount (AED) | Notes |